 There is an alternative rapid charger that can recharge the scooter within 3 hours to 80% which is best for the longevity of the battery.

 But comfort and speed isn’t everything.
-Safety is always a top concern and with a powerful scooter like this, you need to be able to trust that it will stop when you want it too.
-With two hydraulic disc-brakes in combination with the regenerative motor brake, you can get this scooter to a full-stop in no time.
+Safety is always a top concern and with a powerful scooter like this, you need to be able to trust that it will stop when you want it to.
+With two hydraulic disc brakes in combination with the regenerative motor brake, you can get this scooter to a full stop in no time.

-The scooter is equipped with two deck-lights and rear light.
+The scooter is equipped with two deck lights and rear lights.
 The deck-lights aren’t much good during dark nights and I would suggest you look for a bright LED headlight to attach to your scooter if you ride at night.
 The rear light will pulse when you hit the brakes alerting anyone behind you that they should anticipate you slowing down.

 I’ve been informed that even better comfort might be an option later this summer when the optional seat will be available.
 Expected to hit the shelves as soon as late June -19.

-Any of these models should be taken into consideration if you’re looking for something high-end but don’t want to show out an entire months salary.
+Any of these models should be taken into consideration if you’re looking for something high-end but don’t want to show out an entire month’s salary.back to menu ↑

 - Different speed modes and single or dual motor mode

 - Incredible suspension system